luerhard/chapter_regression_and_artifical/main.md

 ###  Interpreting ML models

-One basic inspection of a [!rf] model is to look at feature importances.
+One basic inspection of a [!rf] model is to look at feature importances.\todo{Sinnvolle Einleitung zum Kapitel finden.
+Interpretation on heldout test data}
 These reflect the relative influence each feature has on the resulting predictions.
 Figure @fig:rf_feature_importance shows the relative feature importances for all predictors in our [!rf] model (excluding the country dummy variables).
 These paint a similar picture as our logistic regression with the two human values dimension being the most important predictors, followed by age and education.